Siechnice

-In Siechnice there is a coal power plant called "Czechnica".
-It is a part of power planting system which supplies Wrocław.
+The Czechnica power plant, a part of the Wrocław power supply system, is located in Siechnice.

 History

 The settlement was mentioned in 1253 under the Latinized name Sechenice.
-Between 1323 and 1810 the village was owned by the Knights of the Cross with the Red Star, whose symbol is depicted in the town's coat of arms.
-The village was devastated during the Thirty Years' War and the Seven Years' War.
-In 1909, it gained a railway connection with the Silesian capitals Wrocław and Opole.
+Between 1323 and 1810, the village was owned by the Knights of the Cross with the Red Star, whose symbol is depicted in the town's coat of arms.
+The village was heavily destroyed during the Thirty Years' War and the Seven Years' War.
+In 1909, it gained a railway connection with the Silesian capitals Breslau (Wrocław) and Oppeln (Opole).

+During the Nazi era, the settlement was renamed from Tschechnitz to Kraftborn, in order to remove traces of its Polish origin.
+Shortly after the war it was renamed Czechnica, the name its power plant holds to this day, and later to Siechnice.

 Siechnice was granted town rights on January 1, 1997.

 Transport

 The town has a railway station which connects Siechnice with Wrocław and Jelcz-Laskowice.